 The following table illustrates the adjustment factors which apply to the Ten-Year Certain and Life Benefit.
-Unlike the 50% Husband and Wife Benefit and Joint and Survivor Benefit Option reduction factors, these factors are based solely upon your age at retirement.
-As with the table for the 50% Husband and Wife Benefit and Joint and Survivor Benefit Option reduction factors, this table contains only a small sample of the Fund's actuarial adjustment factors.
+Unlike the 50% Husband and Wife and Joint and Survivor Benefit reduction factors, these factors are based solely upon your age at retirement.
+As with the table for the 50% Husband and Wife and Joint and Survivor Benefit reduction factors, this table contains only a small sample of the Fund's actuarial adjustment factors.

 Your Age at Retirement Percentage of Pension Payable to You

-55 97.54%
+55 93.54%

 60 95.91%

 65 92.90%

 70 87.77%

-Designating a Beneficiary for the Ten-Year Certain and Life Benefit
+Designating a Beneficiary for the Five- or Ten-Year Certain and Life Benefit

-If you do not have a Spouse or you validly waive the 50% Husband and Wife Benefit, you may choose any person as your designated beneficiary for the Ten-Year Certain and Life Benefit.
+If you do not have an opposite-sex Spouse or you validly waive the 50% Husband and Wife Benefit, you may choose any person as your designated beneficiary for either the Five-Year Certain and Life Benefit or the Ten-Year Certain and Life Benefit.
 In the event of your death, the balance of the guaranteed payments, if any, will be made to your beneficiary.
-If you do not have a designated beneficiary on file with the Fund Office, then any amounts payable after your death will be paid in descending order to your surviving spouse, or, if none, to your surviving children equally, or, if none, to your estate.
+If you do not have a designated beneficiary on file with the Fund Office, then any amounts payable after your death will be paid in descending order to your surviving Spouse or, if none, to your surviving children equally or, if none, to your estate.